What is Tendonitis?

 More than 4 million Americans see a physician each year for tendonitis symptoms.
 If tendonitis is mainly a disorder of inflammation, it makes sense to find treatments designed to reduce inflammation.
 Chiropractic is a drug free, hands-on approach to lessening inflammation.
 With good chiropractic treatment, tendonitis can heal and the person can prevent reinjuring the affected area.

-At Georgia Clinic of Chiropractic we regularly treat patients and specifically athletes with tendonitis, in addition to working with them to avoid future injuries.
-In addition to providing regular chiropractic treatment, we are one of a few chiropractic clinics in the Augusta area certified to treat extremities, such as a knee, ankle or foot, using the activator protocol.
+As chiropractors in Augusta GA, Georgia Clinic of Chiropractic regularly treats patients and specifically athletes with tendonitis, in addition to working with them to avoid future injuries.
+In addition to providing regular chiropractic treatment, we are one of a few chiropractic clinics in the Augusta area certified to specifically treat extremities, such as a knee, ankle or foot, using advanced activator protocol.
 With proper treatment, there is no need to let your tendonitis get out of hand or slow you down, whether you’re or not you’re an athlete.

 The Georgia Clinic of Chiropractic Blog is written by Dr. Mark Huntsman.